 Here Are The 10 Safest And Most Peaceful Places To Live In Montana

 Montana is known as the “Last Best Place” for a reason — statistically speaking, it’s a very safe place to live.
 In certain areas, you’re more likely to have a dangerous encounter with wildlife than another human.
 Cities and towns all across the state have a lower crime rate than other parts of the country.
-According to Safewise.com, these are the 10 safest places in Montana, based on crime stats in cities with populations over 1,500:
+According to Safewise.com, these are the 10 safest and most peaceful places in Montana:

-We know this is just a small sample of Montana’s safe cities.
+We know this is just a small sample of the safest and most peaceful places in Montana.
 What would you add to the list?

 Looking for more relaxing retreats in the Treasure State?
 Here are nine of the most peaceful places in Montana to add to your list!